-Not asking questions about you, your background, your interests or your values shows they’re indifferent towards you.
+Not asking questions about you, your background, your interests, or your values shows they’re indifferent toward you.

 3. Cutting short conversations

 Again, this is a way to disengage and show indifference.
-Communication equals investment and avoiding or cutting short communication shows unwillingness to invest.
+Communication equals investment, and avoiding or cutting short communication shows an unwillingness to invest.

 This can manifest in face-face conversations where they don’t pay attention to what you have to say.
 Body language gestures showing a lack of interest or boredom reveal all.

 While texting, too, you can tell when someone is interested in having a conversation with you and when they’re not.

 When they answer with a short “Yes” or a “No” or don’t put any effort into extending a conversation, it’s likely a sign of indifference.
 They just want to escape the conversation.

 The extreme manifestation of this would be not returning your calls or not replying to your texts at all.
 If that happens to you, you need to re-evaluate where you stand in the relationship.

 What could make someone not invest in a relationship?
 Half the job of responding appropriately to indifference is figuring out what’s causing it.

 Following are the possible reasons behind a person’s indifference: